 Suggestions for visitors:

 - This booking wasn’t through Airbnb or any other platform, that I noticed.
 I believe the booking SaaS used was logify .
-This concerns me a bit as I’m unsure what rights or protection is provided to the guest in the event of unforeseen circumstances or misunderstandings with the host.
-I would suggest to ask.
+This concerns me a bit as I’m unsure what rights or protection are provided to the guest in the event of unforeseen circumstances or misunderstandings with the host.
+I would suggest asking.
 I should have asked before booking.

 - There is a small village not too far away, Ladysmith.
-If you feel in the need of a bit of on grid life, it’s not far away.
+If you feel the need for a bit of off-grid life, it’s not far away.

 - I was able to text but not make a phone call with any consistency from the cabin.
 I would recommend telling someone who has access to text that you’re visiting this place in the event of any emergency.

 This is by no means a slight against The Land.
-I think it has a lot to offer in its simplicity and for the right person or circumstance, it can be a wonderful weekend get away.
+I think it has a lot to offer in its simplicity, and for the right person or circumstance, it can be a wonderful weekend getaway.
 I would certainly love to visit again, if welcome.
-As it stands, I do not feel welcome, free to speak, share my views, concerns and confusions about, or ask for help from The Land which makes feel less safe and at unsettled on TheLand.
+As it stands, I do not feel welcome, free to speak, share my views, concerns and confusions about, or ask for help from The Land, which makes me feel less safe and unsettled on TheLand.
 I will be looking for other off-grid nature preserves to explore and learn more.
-While I didn’t mention it above Dark Sky Preserves are another interesting things I was introduced to during my visit to the Perseids Meteor Shower event.
+While I didn’t mention it above, Dark Sky Preserves are another interesting thing I was introduced to during my visit to the Perseids Meteor Shower event.
 I’m looking forward to exploring this as well.

 Location: 528 Chem.
 Fierobin, Ladysmith, QC J0X 2A0